Tuvstarr's New Crown

 The original story of Tuvstarr ends in darkness.
 They say that the princess sat by the lake for many years, until she finally turned into a tiny, white starflower.

 This ending felt incomplete to me.
-In my own experience, and in light of my own journey into and out of the darkness, I felt as though Tuvstarr was calling me to help her finish her story, and complete her transformation…
+In my own experience, and in light of my own journey into and out of the dark woods, I felt as though Tuvstarr was calling me to help her finish her story, and complete her transformation…

 So, I took a deep breath and I breathed new life into the story…